AdamBessa/Fasta2Structure/README.md

 Copy code
 pip install biopython
 Windows Executable
 A pre-built Windows executable is available for download.
 You don't need to install Python or any additional libraries if you use the executable.
-Download the fasta_to_structure.exe file and run it on your Windows system.
+Download the Fasta2Structure.exe file and run it on your Windows system.

 Usage
 Python Script